astibal/smithproxy_docs/docs/install/docker.md

 ## Super easy to test

 For a test, just simply run:
-> `sudo docker run -it --rm astibal/smithproxy:latest`
+> `sudo docker run -it --shm-size 512M --rm astibal/smithproxy:latest`

+>  Note: with default `shm-size` 64MB smithproxy will terminate, it needs `256M` as minimum

 This will download latest **smithproxy** build and run it.
 You can see CLI, and other features.
 However, this is usually not what you really want long term - there are options you want to keep and persist.